Gleban-Paukan/Bluefin-TP-project/README.md

 # SecondPythonProject
-My small project, that was created for programming technologies subject (MIPT).
-Contains flask server + GitHub Pages + site + python telegram bot.
+My small project, which was created for the programming technologies course (MIPT), consists of a Flask server, GitHub Pages, a website, and a Python Telegram bot.